realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 -r--r----- 1 narnia8 narnia8  1269 Jun 20 04:08 narnia8.c
 ```

-we have bunch of c files with its executable binary files also , see the previous level exe had a suid permission , so that we can get the next level password. let see `narnia0.c`
+we have bunch of c files with its executable binary files also , see the previous level exe had a suid permission , so that we can get the next level password using binaries. let see `narnia0.c`

 using this command `find / -name 'narnia*' -print 2>/dev/null` and found that next level passwords stored in this path `/etc/narnia_pass/`